dogukanc760/jetlexa-backend/README.md

 after saying the project will run

 ## Project Endpoints
-# Örnek endpointleri proje ekinde ki json dosyasında bulabilirsiniz.
-Bazı örnek proje endpoint urlleri:
+# You can find the sample endpoints in the json file in the project attachment.
+Some sample project endpoint urls:

 https://jetlexa-api.herokuapp.com/   is main API url https://jetlexa-api.herokuapp.com/api/user Http Get for get users